ev3dev/ev3devKit/README.md

     # include install build depends
     $ sudo apt-get install cmake valac libgirepository1.0-dev \
     libgudev-1.0-dev libgrx-3.0-dev libgtk-3-dev
-    # create a build directory (not in cloned ev3devKit directory).
-    $ mkdir build
-    $ cd build
-    $ cmake ../ev3devKit -DCMAKE_BUILD_TYPE=string:Debug
+    $ cmake -P setup.cmake
-    $ make
+    $ make -C build

-You can add additional build option to the `cmake` command.
-Note: you need to delete *everything* in the build directory when changing `cmake` options to ensure that they take effect.

 ## Running

-When building for the desktop, one can run the demos using `make run<tab>`.
+When building for the desktop, one can run the demos using `make -C build run<tab>`.
 In order to run them on the device, copy the demos over or share the folder via NFS or sshfs with the EV3.
 When copying them to /home/user, the demos are runable from the file-browser.